GLamotBach/mylibra/README.txt

 Installation:
 MyLibra is meant to (and in time will) be deployed on a PaaS platform to gain it's online functionality.
 It can by deployed locally.
-Please note, settings.py file is NOT added to public repository for security reasons.
+Please note, in settings.py file some critical information is decoupled to a external file, not added to public repository for security reasons.

 For local installation:

 1.Create a virtual environment.
 2.Deploy a new Django project.
 3.Replace files with the files from the repository.
-4.Add project apps and bootstrap 5 in your local settings.py, add:

-INSTALLED_APPS = [
-    # My apps
-    'personal_collection',
-    'public_profile',
-    'users',
-    # Other company apps
-    'django_bootstrap5',

-# Media settings

-MEDIA_URL = "/media/"
-MEDIA_ROOT = os.path.join(BASE_DIR, "media/")
+4.In settings.py: Fill out the information that was decoupled.
+That is:

+  SECRET_KEY
+  DEBUG
+  DB_NAME
+  DB_USER
+  DB_PASSWORD
+  DB_HOST
+  DB_PORT

+  This can be done by directly assigning values to the variables in settings.py or by adding a “.env” file in settings.py directory, with the information in question.

-5.Edit  DATABASES in settings.py in accordance with your local DB.
+  Edit  DATABASES in settings.py in accordance with your local DB.
 MyLibra is intended to work with PostgreSQL but SHOULD work with other SQL databases.
 6.Make migrations with database
 7.Run a development server